 Hornets are aggressive when they feel threatened.
 They are also protective of food (including yours, when outdoors, that they have targeted as their own) and their nest.

 A hornet sting is powerful and painful.
-It injects a pheromone to alert nearby hornets to attack as well.
-A hornets’ nest can contain 700 or more individuals each capable of stinging and biting multiple times.
+It injects a pheromone to alert others nearby to attack as well.
+A nest can contain 700 or more individuals each capable of stinging and biting multiple times.

 The queen hornet builds a nest in a high, dark place.